AluBhorta/UCSPy-Engine/docs/design.md

 - to add new fitness functions - extend the `FitnessProvider` abstract class
 - to modify/add new constraints - read [this](./modify_constraints.md)

-You may also decide to change the `DefaultScheduleGenerator` or update the shape of the `ScheduleParam` to suit your needs, but that will also require changes to other components of the system as well.
+You may also decide to change the `DefaultScheduleGenerator` or update the shape of the `ScheduleParam` to suit your needs, but that will require changes to other components of the system as well.

 Feel free to open a PR or an Issue if you need help.